-THOSE ENCOURAGING MEMBERS OF THE COMMUNITY TO LOOK OUT FOR THEMSELVES AND OTHERS.
+PROGRAMS ENCOURAGING MEMBERS OF THE COMMUNITY TO LOOK OUT FOR THEMSELVES AND OTHERS.

-To address security procedures and practices, Safety & Facilities, Student Affairs, and other GW offices provide programming including, but not limited to trainings for new students, their families, and new employees during their respective orientations.
-Topics include, but are not limited to, fire safety, personal safety, and crime prevention.
+To address security procedures and practices, GWPD, University Resilience, Student Affairs, and other GW offices provide programming including, but not limited to trainings for new students, their families, and new employees during their respective orientations.
+Topics include, but are not limited to, fire safety, personal safety, bystander intervention, and crime prevention.
 Other resources include GW Safe Ride, self-defense classes, and operation identification.

-TIPS FOR YOUR SAFETY
+TIPS FOR YOUR SAFFTY